snowex-hackweek/coldfusion/README.md

-# Sample Project
+# SnowEx Hackweek coldfusion

-This is as an example on how teams can structure their project repositories.
 Thanks to Lindsey Heagey and Joachim Meyer for the template!

 ## Files